Acetylcysteine: Addiction

 Evidence to date does not support the efficacy for N-acetylcysteine in treating addictions to gambling, methamphetamine, or nicotine.

 Bipolar disorder

 In bipolar disorder, N-acetylcysteine has been repurposed as an augmentation strategy for depressive episodes in light of the possible role of inflammation in the pathogenesis of mood disorders.
 Nonetheless, meta-analytic evidence shows that add-on N-acetylcysteine was more effective than placebo only in reducing depression scales scores (low quality evidence), without positive effects on response and remission outcomes, limiting its possible role in clinical practice to date.

 COVID-19

-Acetylcysteine has been studied as a possible treatment for COVID-19, but has not improved patient outcomes by common measures.
+Acetylcysteine has been studied as a possible treatment for COVID-19, but according to a paper published in 2023 it has not improved patient outcomes by common measures.